rhevm-qe-automation/pytest_jira/README.rst

      url = https://jira.atlassian.com
-     username = USERNAME (or blank for no authentication password = PASSWORD (or blank for no authentication)
+     username = USERNAME (or blank for no authentication password = PASSWORD (or blank for no authentication) token = TOKEN (either use token or username and password)
      # ssl_verification = True/False
      # version = foo-1.0
      # components = com1,second component,com3